Dear Dr. Harvey,

 We provide foods that are often the solution to a guardian’s quest to find nutritional answers to chronic or recurring health problem.
 To that end, we have, for over 30 years, provided foods that help pet parents to feed their companions a daily diet that is made from fresh, safe and healthy ingredients.
 We have seen miraculous improvements in so many dogs, cats and birds and we have helped healthy animals to remain healthy.

 In our quest to provide continuing education and cutting edge information on animal nutrition we continue to search for the newest research available.

 This diet is high in fat, supplies adequate protein and is low in carbohydrates.
 This combination changes the way energy is used in the body.
 Fat is converted in the liver into fatty acids and ketone bodies.
 Another effect of the diet is that it lowers glucose levels and improves insulin resistance.
 An elevated level of ketone bodies in the blood, a state known as ketosis, leads to a reduction in the occurrence of epileptic seizures, may inhibit the growth of cancer cells and helps regulate diabetes and obesity.

-At the Keto Pet Sanctuary, they feed dogs a high-fat, adequate protein, and low-carbohydrate ketogenic diet.
+At the Keto Pet Sanctuary known for it’s cutting edge work with Keto and cancer, they feed dogs a high-fat, adequate protein, and low-carbohydrate ketogenic diet.

 The Keto Pet Sanctuary is a state of the art facility that provides a variety of alternative therapies for dogs with cancer.
 Dogs at the sanctuary are fed a . diet that is high in fat, uses moderate amounts of protein and is very low in carbs.
 The diet is meant to slow or halt the growth of cancer-based on the theory that cancer cells feed on sugar (including carbohydrates that break down to sugar) and will not survive on fat.